Car Repair Loans

 • Ignition system

-Our loans can also be used for other maintenance requirements as well, not just in emergency cases, but also if you need to renew your car registration, change your tyres or complete your regular service.
-Plus if it comes to a worst case scenario and the mechanic doesn't think it's worth fixing your vehicle, Savvy specialises in car loans and can even help source you new car.
+Car repair loans can also be used for other maintenance requirements as well, not just in emergency cases, such as if you need to renew your car registration, change your tyres or complete your regular service.
+Plus, if it comes to a worst-case scenario and the mechanic doesn't think it's worth fixing your vehicle, Savvy specialises in car loans and can even help you source your new car.

 How much will my car repair loan cost?